alcarazzam/pyscience/README.md

 ## History
 ### [UNRELEASED] Version 0.4
-Expected date: about May 1 2019.
+Expected date: about May 1st 2019.
 #### Added
 - Add tests.
 - Now sessions are saved on disk and you can get expressions typed with the up arrow.
+- Add annotations.

 #### Changed
 - PEP8 compatible